How much regulation do we need from genomes to society?: Results

-Here $f_r$ is the maximum number of functional elements for a system with only regulators.
-This upper bound depends on the ratio of the benefit per functional element to an effective cost, the unit cost of a regulator times the likelihood of a negative interaction.
+For the second case, where $N\propto r$, there is a critical size at which regulators overwhelm the system causing $\mathcal{L}=0$, which occurs at $f_{r}=1+b \theta/(\gamma_{2} \rho )$.
+Here, $f_r$ is the maximum number of functional elements for a system with regulators but no compartments.
+This upper bound depends on the ratio of the benefit per functional element to an effective cost, namely, the unit cost of a regulator times the likelihood of a negative interaction.
 The ratio of $b \theta$ to $\gamma_{2} \rho$ could be quite large given that the probability of negative interactions could be small and the cost of an average individual, including regulators, $\gamma_{2}$, should be small relative to the productive output, $b$, of an average individual.
-In addition, a regulator may be able to handle many interactions and $\theta$ should be much larger than 1.
-For example, if $\rho=0.10$, $\gamma_{2}=b/2$, and $\theta=10$, then $f\approx 200$, implying that an organization that handles negative interactions with only regulators could reach significant size.
+In addition, a regulator may be able to handle many interactions so that $\theta$ could be much larger than 1.
+For example, if $\rho=0.10$, $\gamma_{2}=b/2$, and $\theta=10$, then $f\approx 200$, implying that an organization that handles negative interactions with only regulators could reach a reasonable size without introducing divisions or compartments.

-\paragraph{Including Compartments} As we mentioned earlier, $f_{r}$ defines the size at which regulators become the entire system and this implies the need for compartments.
-Optimizing the complete cost function of Equation \ref{eq:L} with respect to $c$ by setting $\partial \mathcal{L}/\partial c = 0 $ yields the optimal number of compartments,